nychealth/EH-dataportal/content/key-topics/climatehealth/heat-report/index.md

 ## Demographics

+**Average Annual Rates of Heat Stress by Age Group, 2012-2021:**&nbsp;Heat-stress deaths occurred among all age groups, with the lowest rates among people who were 20-29 and the highest among people who were 80 and older.

+**Neighborhood Poverty Level of Heat Stress Deaths, 2012-2021**\: Death rates were higher in neighborhoods with more residents living below the federal poverty line compared with wealthier neighborhoods.

-* The age-adjusted death rate among non-Hispanic Black New Yorkers is twice as high as that of non-Hispanic White New Yorkers (2.2 deaths per million versus 0.9 deaths per million) from 2011-2020.
+**Average Annual Rates of Heat Stress by Race/Ethnicity, 2012-2021:&nbsp;**&nbsp;The age-adjusted death rate among non-Hispanic Black New Yorkers is twice as high as that of non-Hispanic White New Yorkers (2.2 deaths per million versus 0.9 deaths per million) from 2011-2020.
 This inequity is rooted in systemic racism.1 Lack of equitable access to resources needed for wellness – for example, jobs that pay a living wage, affordable and healthy housing with air conditioning, and health care – are causes of these differences in heat-related mortality.

-* Death rates were higher in neighborhoods with more residents living below the federal poverty line compared with wealthier neighborhoods.
-* Age-adjusted death rates were highest in Brooklyn and the Bronx.
+**Average Annual Rates of Heat Stress by Place of Residence, 2012-2021**\: Age-adjusted death rates were highest in Brooklyn and the Bronx.

-* Heat-stress deaths occurred among all age groups, with the lowest rates among people who were 20-29 and the highest among people who were 80 and older.
-* About two thirds of heat stress-deaths occurred among men.
+**Average Annual Rates of Heat Stress by Sex, 2012-2021**\: About two thirds of heat stress-deaths occurred among men.

 <iframe title="Heat Stress Deaths" aria-label="Bar Chart" id="datawrapper-chart-4p5mh" src="https://datawrapper.dwcdn.net/4p5mh/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="600" data-external="1"></iframe>